Verification

 Run /uc:doc-code-verification-mode after major changes, before releases, or as a periodic audit.
 You can scope it to a specific directory, topic, or run it across the entire project.

-Verification checks both accuracy and structure — they're different problems with different fixes.
+Verification checks accuracy, structure, and redundancy — three different problems with different fixes.

 Code-documentation accuracy